 1/2 cup puréed red beets (Roasted in the skins gives a richer colour)

 3 tablespoons silken tofu, or mayonnaise

 1/3 cup canola oil (sub any neutral oil)

 Preheat oven to 350 F. Prepare your cupcake tin with liners.
 In a large mixing bowl, whisk together the dry ingredients and set aside.
 In a blender or food processor, blend the beets until they are smooth.
-Add the non-dairy milk, non-dairy sour cream and blend again until smooth.
+Add the non-dairy milk, silken tofu, and blend again until smooth.
 Add the vanilla, vinegar and oil and blend until you have a smooth liquid.
 It’s going to be a fun colour.
 Add the liquid to the dry ingredients and beat until smooth.
 Scoop the batter into the prepared pan; one tablespoon for mini or two tablespoons for regular.
 Bake for ~25 minutes, until the tops spring back at your light touch.
 Cool on a baking rack.

 1/2 cup non-dairy cream cheese, softened (I like Tofutti)